dougeby/IntuneDocs/intune/early-edition.md

 - Domain name

 For more information on how this data is retrieved by the CSP, see the DeviceStatus entries in the [DeviceStatus CSP](https://docs.microsoft.com/en-us/windows/client-management/mdm/devicestatus-csp) article.

-### Intune and the Microsoft Edge browser <!-- 1818969 -->
-The Microsoft Edge browser for mobile devices (iOS and Android) now supports Intune app protection policies.
-Users who sign in with their corporate Azure AD accounts in the Edge browser application will be protected by Intune.

-### New language/region setting when configuring OOBE for Autopilot <!-- 1821766 -->
-A new configuration setting will be available to set the language and region for Autopilot profiles during the Out of Box Experience.

-### New setting for configuring device keyboard <!-- 1821768 -->
-A new setting will be available to configure the keyboard for Autopilot profiles during the Out of Box Experience.

 ### Use TeamViewer to screen share iOS and MacOS devices <!-- 1985547 -->
 Currently, you can use TeamViewer to remotely administer [Intune-managed Android and Windows devices](device-profile-android-teamviewer.md).